Tracking your mail

 While scans are not guaranteed by USPS, we do see scans on over 99% of our mailings.
 If more than 5 business days have passed and you don't have any tracking events, send an email to support@lob.com and our team will be able to confirm whether the mail piece has been mailed.

-Reminder that mail pieces sent in the Test Environment will not receive a tracking number.
+Reminder that mail pieces sent in the Test Environment will not receive a tracking events.

 The minimum volume to qualify for Presort mail is 200 pieces (or 50 lbs) of Marketing Mail or 500 pieces of First Class mail, which is a USPS requirement.
 Some mail is sent out metered if that day's volume from one of Lob’s production partners does not meet the minimum volume per mail type, as required by USPS.
 This means the mail pieces are not able to be batched with the other mail pieces and have to be mailed separately.